YawDAS94/YawDAS94/README.md

 - 👋 Hi, I’m @YawDAS94
 - 👀 I’m interested in Data Science and looking to either leverage my Data Science skills in a new Product Manager job or become a Data Scientist

-The Spotify file shows Exploratory Data Analysis
+The Spotify file shows Exploratory Data Analysis.
 The Zillow file shows linear regression

 - 🌱 I’m currently learning about Machine Learning